 We have combined our annual financial and sustainability reporting in a single integrated report since fiscal 2013.

-The Bayer Group's sustainability reporting is aligned to the G3.1 guidelines of the Global Reporting Initiative (GRI) and the ten principles of the UN Global Compact (UNGC).
-The GRI has checked and confirmed that level A+ has been maintained in 2014.
-A comprehensive overview of the GRI indicators and an outline of our progress in implementing the 10 UNGC principles (corresponding to the Advanced Level) are available in our Annual Report 2014.
+The Bayer Group's sustainability reporting is aligned to the guidelines of the Global Reporting Initiative (GRI) and the 10 principles of the UN Global Compact (UNGC).
+A comprehensive overview of the GRI indicators and an outline of our progress in implementing the 10 UNGC principles (corresponding to the Advanced Level) are available in the current Annual Report.
 Our reporting is also aligned to international guidelines and recommendations, including those on the definition and selection of non-financial indicators and on reporting.
 In this connection, we observe the OECD guidelines for multinational companies and the ISO 26000 standard.
 Our selection of indicators and measurement of key data also takes into account the recommendations of the European Federation of Financial Analysts Societies (EFFAS) for the reporting of non-financial indicators, the Greenhouse Gas Protocol for the field of greenhouse gas emissions, the World Business Council for Sustainable Development (WBCSD) and the European Chemical Industry Council (CEFIC).
 This year we will again submit a declaration of conformity with the German Sustainability Code.

-You can find further information on our reporting principles in the Integrated Annual Report 2014.
+You can find further information on our reporting principles in the Integrated Annual Report 2015.